Electricity Supply (Safety and Network Management) Regulation 2014

 Change Analysis

-• Why does this matter?
-This change provides greater clarity regarding the legislative authority underpinning the Minister's ability to create Scheme Rules....
+- Why does this matter?
+This change provides greater clarity regarding the legislative authority underpinning the Minister’s ability to create Scheme Rules.
+While it does not alter the Minister’s power or the content of the rules, it enhances legal precision and transparency, which is relevant for legal and regulatory compliance teams.